zalmoxisus/redux-devtools-extension/docs/FAQ.md

 Of course, it is not possible to inject extension's script there and to communicate directly.
 To solve this we use [Remote Redux DevTools](https://github.com/zalmoxisus/remote-redux-devtools).
 Just find `Remote` button or press `Alt`+`Shift`+`arrow up` for remote monitoring.
 #### Keyboard shortcuts
 Use `Cmd`+`Ctrl`+Arrows for OSX and `Alt`+`Shift`+Arrows for Windows, Linux and ChromeOS.
 Arrow down, left and right indicate the position of the DevTools window.
 Use `arrow up` to open Remote monitoring to communicate with [Remote Redux DevTools](https://github.com/zalmoxisus/remote-redux-devtools).
 To change the shortcuts, click "Keyboard shortcuts" button on the bottom of the extensions page (`chrome://extensions/`).
+#### How to change keyboard shortcuts
+On the bottom of `chrome://extensions/` page there's a "Keyboard shortcuts" link where you can customize the extension's shortcuts.